Bombs rattle Bangkok during Asean summit

 Several bombs exploded in Bangkok on Friday morning, injuring three people, as the city hosted a regional summit also attended by US Secretary of State Mike Pompeo.

-A total of six bombs exploded at three locations and one explosive device was recovered before it blew up, a senior police officer told Reuters.
+A total of six bombs detonated at three locations and one explosive device was recovered before it blew up, a senior police officer told Reuters.

 Pol Col Kamtorn Uicharoen said three bombs exploded at the Government Complex in Chaeng Wattana and one failed to go off.
 Two others went off in the Chong Nonsi area.